 Your antenatal appointments are arranged in advance with your midwife, so it’s a good idea to give your employer as much notice as possible of your appointment times so that cover can be arranged if necessary.

-The baby’s father or your partner also has the right to get time off to go to the appointments with you, but they don’t have to be paid.
+The baby’s father or your partner also has the right to get time off to go to the appointments with you, but they don’t, by law, have to be paid.